Two kids hooked by the ’54 Kaiser

-Joe Ligo of AutoMoments, who produces highly professional YouTube videos on vintage cars, has published an excellent video on the 1954 Kaiser Special he’d admired since high school.
-No sooner did I start watching than I heard Joe say his liking for the ’54 Kaiser was bolstered by my book—as well as the car: “My ninth grade self thought it was beautiful….
+Joe Ligo of AutoMoments, who produces highly professional YouTube videos on vintage cars, has published an excellent video on the 1954 Kaiser Special he’s admired since high school.
+No sooner did I start watching than I heard Joe say his liking for the ’54 Kaiser was bolstered by my book: “My ninth grade self thought it was beautiful….
 In person, I still think the design is drop-dead gorgeous.”

 Well, I too was in the ninth grade when a ’54 Kaiser (on the street, in 1957!) swept me off my feet.
 It lit a fire that I only put out twenty years later with my first, and perhaps my best, car book.